 The view at the top is well worth the effort.
 You can see right over the harbour towards the city, Taiaroa Head (the far end of the Peninsula), Hoopers Inlet and some of the harbour-side suburbs like Portobello, Broad Bay and Port Chalmers.
 Otago Harbour is an incredibly scenic place and the top of the Harbour Cone is one of the best places to view it.

 Before I left I walked around the front a little bit and got some cool photos with large volcanic rocks in the foreground.
-It’s a really photogenic place and the best time in terms of light seems to be early in the morning.
+It’s a really photogenic place — easily one of the best viewpoints in Dunedin — and the best time in terms of light seems to be early in the morning.